ValKmjolnir/Nasal-Interpreter/README.md

 ### __native functions__

-You could add builtin functions of your own
+This part shows how we add native functions in this nasal interpreter.
-(written in C/C++) to help you calculate things more quickly.
+If you are interested in this part, this may help you.
-But you should add your own code into the source code of this interpreter and re-compile it.
+And...

-If you want to add your own functions __without__ changing the source code of the interpreter, see the __`module`__ after this part.
+__CAUTION:__ If you want to add your own functions __without__ changing the source code of the interpreter, see the __`module`__ after this part.

 If you really want to change source code, check built-in functions in lib.nas and see the example below.